Sometimes You Win Sometimes You Learn shows that to win in life, you have to remain teachable and learn from your mistakes.

 1. Preparation.
 Every day ask yourself in advance what you’re going to learn.
 You will be amazed by how often you can improve from people and experience in your daily life.

 2. Contemplation.
 Observe and reflect on your experiences.
-Stopping and thinking allows us to gain perspective on both the successes and failures so that we can find the lessons within them.
+Stopping and thinking allow us to gain perspective on both the successes and failures so that we can find the lessons within them.
 Only evaluated experiences teach us.